Deep Dive: Technology features of the Bremer Battery Project

 Mitigating the 'Duck Curve'

-The 'duck curve' is a chart that illustrates the gap between energy production and consumption, particularly in regions with high amounts of solar energy available.
-During the day, solar panels generate surplus electricity, creating a dip in the net load.
-As solar generation decreases in the evening and demand peaks, the net load rises sharply.
+The 'duck curve' is a chart that illustrates the gap between energy production and consumption, particularly in regions with high amounts of daytime generation.
+During the day excess energy and surplus electricity is generated, creating a dip in the net load.
+Due to the laws of supply and demand, excess supply often means wholesale prices drop to zero or even negative!
+As energy generation decreases in the evening and demand peaks, the net load rises sharply.

 This efficient management of energy supply and demand not only curbs price volatility but also fosters a more economically sustainable energy market, reducing power prices to consumers.